dianixn/Signal_detection_OFDMPowerofDNN/README.md

 MMSE_Uniform_PDP.m the paper of OFDM Channel Estimation by Singular Value Decomposition

-Did not upload python version, there's a python demonstration uploaded by others
+Did not upload python version, there's a python demonstration uploaded by the author

 Demonstration_of_papers_DNN is main